danburck/rails-actions-test/README.md

-# setup-rails-test-pipeline
+# rails-test-pipeline

-setup-rails-test-pipeline provides a structure for setting up a test pipeline for rails on github.
+`rails-test-pipeline` provides a structure for setting up automated tests using RSpec and Minitest for rails on github.

-## Specs
-* Rails
-* Uses RSpec
-* Ruby Version

 ## Install
 ### Set up rails app with postgres